Electronic Waste Disposal

 10 Crazy Facts About Electronic Waste

-Finding an e waste drop off or free electronic recycling near me facility can feel like a challenge to many eco-conscious people, but the small effort needs to be made by everyone.
-The reason is because the e waste problem is only growing worse, and that means more people are going to be exposed to hazardous toxic materials.
+Finding an e-waste drop-off or free electronic recycling near me facility can feel like a challenge to many eco-conscious people, but a small effort needs to be made by everyone.
+The reason is that the e-waste problem is only growing worse, and that means more people are going to be exposed to hazardous toxic materials.
 Exposure to cadmium, lead, mercury, and other components commonly found in electronics can have a significant negative impact on health.
-In an effort to boost electronic recycling and awareness to the e waste issue, here are 10 crazy facts about electronic waste.
+In an effort to boost electronic recycling and awareness of the e-waste issue, here are 10 crazy facts about electronic waste.

-- Roughly 12% of e waste is properly disposed at electronic recycling facilities (Source: EPA)
+- Roughly 12% of e-waste is properly disposed of at electronic recycling facilities (Source: EPA)

 - 18 months is how long the average American keeps a cell phone.

-- 9.4 million tons of e waste is thrown out each year by Americans (More than any other country in the world)
+- 9.4 million tons of e-waste are thrown out each year by Americans (More than any other country in the world)